Print Options

 Graduate Statistics

-Not offered by College of Nursing but available through University of Nebraska system, including UNMC (BIOS 806 - Biostatistics I), or at/through any accredited college/university.
+Not offered by College of Nursing but available through University of Nebraska system, including UNMC (EPI 808 - Biostatistics and Epidemiology in Nursing Practice), or at/through any accredited college/university.

 Link to Courses: